oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The `addnested` transformation expands a path relative to the input set, applies one or more transformation sequences to the addressed resources, and adds the transformed resources as dynamic (navigation) properties to the output set.
 The output set $A$ is initially a clone of the input set.

 The first parameter of the `addnested` transformation is a path $p$ or a concatenated path $p/q$.
 Here, $p=p_1/…/p_k$ with $k≥1$ is a [data aggregation path](#DataAggregationPath) with single- or collection-valued segments.
 The path $p$ MUST NOT contain any navigation properties prior to the last segment $p_k$, which MUST either be a navigation or a complex structural property.
 If the optional $q$ is present, it MUST be a type-cast segment.
-This is an extension of the definition in [OData-URL, section "System Query Option `$expand`"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#SystemQueryOptionexpand) in that the first parameter need not contain a navigation property.
+This is an extension of the definition in [OData-URL 5.1.3](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#SystemQueryOptionexpand) in that the first parameter need not contain a navigation property.

 Further parameters are one or more transformation sequences followed by the `as` keyword followed by an [alias](#TypeStructureandContextURL) whose name need not differ from names in the input set but MUST differ from names already in $\Gamma(A,p_1/…/p_{k-1})$ (using the [$\Gamma$ notation](#EvaluationofDataAggregationPaths)) as well as from aliases for other transformation sequences.